 Now, as for the philosophy, which plays an equally important part here, I can say that some of the central arguments don’t work.
 Perhaps the most central argument is that the world as we know it doesn’t exist without our perceiving it — not just because of the quantum stuff, but just when you think about it, philosophically.
 But even while describing this, the book has to resort to describing what does happen when things are not being perceived.
 So all that is shown is that without perception, events-plus-perception does not exist — duh.
 Of course, not clear enough distinctions are made to recognise this in the book itself.
 There would be an interesting question as to what it means for something to exist unperceived, but that’s not addressed properly.
-I will discuss this at a little more length in another short article which you can quickly click to and come back if you like.
-Once I get it done, that is.
+I discuss this at a little more length in another article which you can quickly click to and come back if you like.

 Something similar goes for the argument about the nonexistence of time, which is making all the admittedly apparently very common mistakes of philosophers arguing about the A-theory vs. B-theory of time.
 Basically, the confusion is that if the present moment is not privileged in an incoherent way, time “doesn’t exist.”